cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

   WHERE PKT1.time = PKT2.time and PKT1.srcIP = PKT2.srcIP
     and PKT1.destIP = PKT2.destIP

-Even though Tigon currently does not support sliding windows joins, it is fairly straigtforward to extend TigonSQL and the query translator to support this type of streaming queries.
+Even though TigonSQL currently does not support sliding windows joins, it is fairly straigtforward to extend TigonSQL and the query translator to support this type of streaming queries.